Multicalibration for Modeling Censored Survival Data with Universal Adaptability

-where $\wh{w} = \argmin_{h \in \sH(\Sigma)} d(h, w) $ is the best-fit approximation of $w$ within the class $\mathcal{H}(\Sigma)$. \end{definition} Universal adaptability characterizes a well-learned predictor $\wt{m}$ to be no worse than an \textsc{ipsw} estimator within a bias threshold $\alpha$.
+Universal adaptability characterizes a well-learned predictor $\wt{m}$ to be no worse than an \textsc{ipsw} estimator within a bias threshold $\alpha$.
 This is a strong notion since accurate prediction on the source domain does not guarantee effective generalization on the target in general.

-We next focus on the conditions and procedures to derive $\wt{m}$ that achieves universal adaptability.
-We introduce the notion of multicalibration~\citep{johnson18a, kim2019multiaccuracy, roth2022uncertain}, a property of prediction functions, initially studied in algorithmic fairness.
-By ensuring good calibration for the prediction function, we can guarantee overall accuracy and mitigate biases on structured populations of interest.
-We first define multicalibration for censored survival data parallel to regression and classification paradigms. \begin{definition}[Multicalibration] For a given distribution $\sD$ and a class $\mathcal{H}$, a hypothesis~(predictor) $\wt{m}^{(k)}(\cdot; t): \mathcal{X} \rightarrow [0, \wt{C}] $ is $(\mathcal{H}, \alpha)$-multicalibrated, if
+Next, we focus on the conditions and procedures necessary to derive $\wt{m}$ that achieves universal adaptability.
+To this end, we introduce the concept of multicalibration \citep{johnson18a, kim2019multiaccuracy}, a key property of prediction functions that was originally studied in the context of algorithmic fairness.
+Multicalibration plays a crucial role in achieving universal adaptability, as it enforces consistency between predictions and true outcomes across diverse groups, ensuring robustness under distributional shifts.

+We formally define multicalibration and demonstrate how it enables the construction of universally adaptable predictors for censored survival data.
+The definition of multicalibration involves a collection of real-valued functions $\mathcal{H}$, ensuring unbiased prediction across every weighted subpopulation defined by $h \in \mathcal{H}$. \begin{definition}[Multicalibration] For a given distribution $\sD$ and a class $\mathcal{H}$, a hypothesis~(predictor) $\wt{m}(\cdot; t): \mathcal{X} \rightarrow [0, \wt{C}] $ is $(\mathcal{H}, \alpha)$-multicalibrated, if